-We’ve taken our kids to Montreal on numerous occasions and during our recent winter trip to Montreal, we made it a point to explore Laval.
-The island of Laval is a city just north of Montreal and on a quiet Sunday morning it took us 2o minutes to taxi over from downtown Montreal with an 8 year old and 6 year old.
+We’ve taken our kids to Montreal on numerous occasions and during our recent winter trip to Montreal, we made it a point to explore Laval, an easy road trip destination.
+The island of Laval is a city just north of Montreal and on a quiet Sunday morning it took us 2o minutes to taxi over from downtown Montreal with an 8 year old and 6 year old and I highly recommend adding this area if you’re looking for things to do in Montreal beyond the usual.
 I’m glad I decided to tag on an extra night to explore Laval with the kids while Chris went back to Toronto (and work) because I discovered so many family friendly things to do in Laval that would be a perfect addition to your next family trip to Montreal.

 Disclosure : We were guests of Laval Tourism but, as always, opinions are TOTALLY ours!